Underoath: Post-breakup activities, reunion, and tours (2015–2017)

-In January 2015, the band launched a campaign to finalize production of documentary film about their farewell tour of 12 shows, posting two trailers on that subject to their YouTube channel.
+In January 2015, the band launched a campaign to finalize production of a documentary film, entitled "Tired Violence," about their farewell tour of 12 shows, posting three trailers to their YouTube channel.

 In July 2015, Underoath began teasing the phrase "rebirth is coming" and an accompanying cryptic video across their social media accounts.
 The audio portion to the cryptic video, when played backwards, turned out to be the chorus for "It's Dangerous Business Walking Out Your Front Door" off the band's 2004 album They're Only Chasing Safety, and a countdown timer ending on August 24, 2015, later appeared on the band's website.

 On August 17, 2015, the band's first show since disbanding in 2013 was announced, headlining the Self Help Fest in San Bernardino, California on March 19, 2016, along with A Day to Remember.
 In an interview article for Alternative Press, it was confirmed that the band was reuniting, including Gillespie's return to the lineup.